 Hallways walked by Napoleon’s troops as well as the defenders of Dubrovnik.

-Photos on the right and left show smoke rising from the harbor and a tattered image Main Street.
+Photos on the right and left show smoke rising from the harbor and a tattered image of the town’s Main Street.

-Dead Pigeon (sky rat) – The only positive outcome of the Serbian aggression.
+Dead Pigeon (sky rat) – The only positive outcome of Serbian aggression.

 The pearl of Croatia restored to its original glory, and now seen the world over on HBO.